rafael-g-depaulo/obsidian-vault/RPG/R20/Items/Crafting.md

 **\*Note:** when crafting a consumable item the character crafting may choose to instead of spending 50% materials to produce the intended amount of items, produce twice the amount with 100% of materials consumed.

 ## Crafting in Bulk
 One may choose to work in many items in series.
-For example, Frizz the rogue halfling wants to craft 1x portion of **Peçonha Contentrada** (60g/vial), and 2x of **Grude Verde**(30g/vial), in that order, totalling 120g worth of items.
+For example, Frizz the rogue halfling wants to craft 1x portion of **Peçonha Concentrada** (60g/vial), and 2x of **Grude Verde**(30g/vial), in that order, totaling 120g worth of items.
 He then sets to work for the 3 weeks necessary for that.
 Lets see the journey taken by him:

 He only needs to prepare 15g of materials at first, but he decides to get all 30g before starting.
 Then he spends a few weeks working on it, with the following results